SolhavenGames/Elementals-of-Tulia/GaeaArc/CharacterArcs/TeiraArcGaea.md

-# Teira "Riftsight" Kni-Soa | Gaea Saga Journey
+# Teira "Riftsight" Kni-Soa | Gaea Arc Journey
 <sub> **_I'm everywhere all at once.
 Waste your time running, I'll catch you._** <sub>
 ## Structure
 **Starting State**: A member of the Endsight task force going under intense training to specialize her unique abilities.